 As expected, the introduction of the generic substitute has also caused remarkable drops in the prices of the existing brands.
 Interestingly, the decrease in the price of Lipitor in demand markets 2 and 3 exceeds 35%.

-Note that simultaneous declines in the amounts of demand and sales price has caused a severe reduction in the profits of Firms 1 and 2.
-This decline for Firm 1 is observed to be as high as 60%.
+Simultaneous declines in the amounts of demand and sales pric have caused a severe reduction in the profits of Firms 1 and 2.
+This decline for Firm 1 is 60%.